linthantkyaw2002/Easyshell/flow/Releases/Beta/flowBeta0.1.0-linux-x86_64/README.md

 | `flow copy <old_build> <new_build>`            | Copy a saved build into a new build.                       |

 ---
-For further Usage with example: https://github.com/linthantkyaw2002/Easyshell/blob/main/flow/Releases/Beta/USAGE.md
+For more Usage examples: https://github.com/linthantkyaw2002/Easyshell/blob/main/flow/Releases/Beta/USAGE.md

 ## Full Command Reference

 ### `flow start`